mitchelkappen/stress_study_lib_EEGStudy1/README.md

 ```

 ## R scripts
-R installation and package version numbers are available in the SupplementalMaterial.pdf file in the subdirectory ```Supplemental Material/```.
+R installation and package version numbers are available in the SupplementalMaterial.pdf file in the subdirectory ```supplemental material/```.

 ## Data availability
 Raw audio files are only available upon request due to privacy implications.